-LIMITATIONS, INTERESTS, ENCUMBRANCES AND NOTIFICATIONS: (SECOND SCHEDULE)
+LIMITATIONS, INTERESTS, ENCUMBRANCES AND NOTIFICATIONS:

+(SECOND SCHEDULE)

 \L087392 MORTGAGE TO COMMONWEALTH BANK OF AUSTRALIA REGISTERED 29.9.2009.
-1.

-Warning: A current search of the sketch of the land should be obtained where detail of position, dimensions or area of the lot is required. \ Any entries preceded by an asterisk may not appear on the current edition of the duplicate certificate of title.
-Lot as described in the land description may be a lot or location.
+Warning: A current search of the sketch of the land should be obtained where detail of position, dimensions or area of the lot is required.

+\ Any entries preceded by an asterisk may not appear on the current edition of the duplicate certificate of title.

--END OF CERTIFICATE OF TITLE--
+-END OF CERTIFICATE OF TITLE-

-The statements set out below are not intended to be nor should they be relied on as substitutes for inspection of the land and the relevant documents or for local government, legal, surveying or other professional advice
+The statements set out below are not intended to be nor should they be relied on as substitutes for inspection of the land and the relevant documents or for local government, legal, surveying or other professional advice.

-642 LYON RD, WANDI.
-PROPERTY STREET ADDRESS: TOWN OF KWINANA.
-LOCAL GOVERNMENT AREA:
+PROPERTY STREET ADDRESS: LOCAL GOVERNMENT AREA: 642 LYON RD, WANDI.
+TOWN OF KWINANA.

+NOTE I:

-DUPLICATE CERTIFICATE OF TITLE NOT ISSUED AS REQUESTED BY DEALING NOTE 1:
+DUPLICATE CERTIFICATE OF TITLE NOT ISSUED AS REQUESTED BY DEALING